newrelic/nr1-status-pages/README.md

 SELECT timestamp as EventTimeStamp, priority as EventStatus, condition_name as EventName, entity.name FROM AlertViolationsSample LIMIT 50
 ```

-### RSS feed
+### RSS & Atom feeds

-It is possible to choose RSS feed as a provider for status pages.
+It is possible to choose either a RSS or an Atom feed as a provider for status pages.

 ### CORS configuration